 P.E.
-Hudson, Esq.9

-Department of the Navy, Office of General Counsel San Diego, California
+Hudson, Esq.1 Department of the Navy, Office of General Counsel San Diego, California

-This paper reviews decisions on substantive National Environmental Policy Act (NEPA) cases10 issued by federal appeals courts in 2022 and explains the implications of the decisions and their relevance to NEPA practitioners.
+This paper reviews decisions on substantive NEPA cases2 issued by federal courts in 2022 and explains the implications of the decisions and their relevance to NEPA practitioners.